 Method 4: Putting The Avocados In An Oven

-If you think a two to three-day ripening period is way too long, then you might want to consider this second method.
+We know what you’re thinking: how to ripen avocados more quickly especially if you think a two to three-day ripening period is way too long.
+Then, you might want to consider this second method.

 - Wrap aluminum foil around the avocado.
 Make sure that it’s tight!